 The three sculptures below do not depict any specific tribe and thus technically the Deer Dancer can be considered the ‘endpoint’ of the North American Indian series in that respect – the final three sculptures are all generic in nature and do not represent any specific tribe.

 Fire Dancer was a declared issue of 200, standing 14″ high.
 Although it was introduced between fall 1996 and spring 1997, a photograph taken inside the studio in November 1985 clearly shows a white bisque example on a shelf in the background.
 This confirms that some (probably most) of the pieces that appeared at retail during the 1990s had actually been created as much as a decade previously.
 The Fire Dancer appears on Cybis’ spring 1999 price list at $4995; yet another never-completed issue!
 No specific tribe is depicted.
-The only extant photo is this Cybis one which does not show a base but as we know, we cannot rely on that 100% for accuracy.
+The only extant photo is this Cybis one which does not show a base but as we know, we cannot rely on these 100% for accuracy.
 Close examination of the photograph reveals that the sculpture is set atop something covered by a black cloth.
 However, my gut feeling is that is does not have a base, because of the cited height of 14”; for it to have the typical 2” wood base the sculpture would have to be only 12” high.

 The Indian Warrior (which may have been originally named Proud Warrior) sculpture is 17” high as was flagged as “new” on their May 1999 price list for $4995 as an edition of 200.
 I doubt that more than a very few of these were ever made or sold.